-The National Park Service (NPS) is considering adding the communities of Northway, Tetlin, Tanacross and Dot Lake to the resident zone for Wrangell-St. Elias National Park (WRST).
-This designation would allow residents of these four communities to engage in subsistence hunting and trapping in the park in accordance with Federal Subsistence Management regulations.
-The proposed action would be implemented through a regulatory change in the National Park Service (NPS) regulations under 36 CFR Part 13, Subpart C. The regulation will stipulate that each of the four communities must work with the Superintendent on defining a boundary around their community within two years or US Census Designated Place boundaries will become the community boundary.
-Two other alternatives are also considered, the no action (status quo) alternative and designating the four new communities without defining their boundary.
+The National Park Service (NPS) is considering adding the community of Healy Lake to the resident zone for Wrangell-St. Elias National Park (WRST).
+This designation would allow residents of the community to engage in subsistence hunting and trapping in the park in accordance with Federal Subsistence Management regulations.
+The proposed action would be implemented through a regulatory change in the National Park Service (NPS) regulations under 36 CFR Part 13, Subpart C. The regulation will stipulate that the community must work with the Superintendent on defining a boundary around their community within two years or US Census Designated Place boundaries will become the community boundary.
+Two other alternatives are also considered the no action (status quo) alternative and designating the new community without defining their boundary.

 The proposed action responds to hunting plan recommendations made by the Wrangell-St. Elias National Park Subsistence Resource Commission.
-Subsistence Resource Commissions were established by ANILCA to devise a hunting plan for the park which addresses, in part, subsistence eligibility.
+Subsistence Resource Commissions were established by ANILCA to devise a hunting plan for the park, which addresses, in part, subsistence eligibility.

 This environmental assessment (EA) has been prepared in accordance with the National Environmental Policy Act of 1969 and the regulations of the Council of Environmental Quality (40 CFR 1508.9).
-It evaluates the potential impacts to cultural and natural resource values which could result from the designation of four new resident zone communities.
+It evaluates the potential impacts to cultural and natural resource values, which could result from the designation of a new resident zone community.
 The EA is intended to facilitate decision-making based on an understanding of the environmental consequences of the proposal and determine whether preparation of an environmental impact statement is required.